gragusa/www.gragusa.hugo/content/et/body.md

 The midterm will be held on March 28, 2017.

 The grade will consist of a weighted average of these two exams and the problem sets.
 The midterm will count 30%, the problem set 30%, and the final the remaining 40%.
-The final grade will be the largest between the weighted grade and the grade on the final.
-The midterm and the problem sets will be considered only for the first tow final exam dates.
+The final grade will be the largest between the weighted grade as described above and the grade on the final.
+More specifically, denoting *F*, *M*, and *PS* your grade on the final, midterm, and problem set, respectively, your grade will be

+   **Final Grade = max(.4*F + .3*M + .3*PS, .8*F + .2*PS, F)**

+_Note:_ The midterm and the problem sets will be considered only for the first two final exam dates.